shayen71421/sahrdayadashboard/blueprint.md

 ## Next Steps

 1. Continue troubleshooting the TypeScript error related to the missing `isLab` property when resetting the `newSubjectData` state in `/home/user/sahrdayadashboard/src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx`.
-2. Modify `src/utils/department_dashboard_function.js` to add the `isLab` boolean field to the subject document when adding a subject.
+2. Modify `src/utils/department_dashboard_function.js` to remove the creation of the 'lab' subcollection in the `addCurriculumSemester` function.
-3. Modify the subject adding form in `/home/user/sahrdayadashboard/src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx` to include a checkbox for "Is Lab" and update the `handleAddSubject` function to include this value.
-4. (Optional) Modify the subject display in `/home/user/sahrdayadashboard/src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx` to visually distinguish labs from regular subjects based on the `isLab` field.
-2. Modify `src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx` to include UI for managing subjects within a selected semester.
 3. Implement the frontend logic for fetching, adding, and deleting subjects.
 4. Continue with existing steps for Semester, Facilities, and PEO/PSO/PO management as planned.